HamSCI/hamsci_LSTID_detection/README.md

 2. A `scipy.ndimage.gaussian_filter()` with $\sigma=(4.2, 4.2)$ is applied to the gridded array.
 3. The gridded array has the minimum subtracted from the array so the lower bound is 0.
 4. A maximum of the gridded array, excluding upper outliers, is taken by selecting the value of the `occurence_max=60`th pixel's largest value.
-5. The gridded array is rescaled by the maximum and `i_max=30` values so that the outlier adjusted maximum is rescaled to 30, and all float values are rounded to integers, so the array consists of approximately 30 discrete thresholds.
+5. The gridded array is re-scaled by the maximum and `i_max=30` values so that the outlier adjusted maximum is re-scaled to 30, and all float values are rounded to integers, so the array consists of approximately 30 discrete thresholds.
 6. For each unique value in the integer array, a lower threshold line is calculated by taking the index of the lowest point in each column such that the value at that point is greater than the threshold.
 7. All thresholds for the integer array are stacked vertically, and threshold values below a specified y location are set to `np.nan`.
-8. Columnwise, for each value `q` in `qs=[.4,.5,.6]`, a scalar value is selected to represent the column as the detected edge by selecting the `q`th quantile value with nans ignored.
+8. Column-wise, for each value `q` in `qs=[.4,.5,.6]`, a scalar value is selected to represent the column as the detected edge by selecting the `q`th quantile value with nans ignored.
 9. Using the edges for each value in `[.4,.5,.6]`, each edge has outlier points removed, where any point that deviates more than `max_abs_dev=20` vertical pixels from the smoothed edge is interpolated with `scipy.interpolate.CubicSpline`.
 10. After outlier removal, the edge with the lowest standard deviation against the smoothed and interpolated version of the edge is returned as `min_line` and `minz_line`, in the original and smoothed form respectively.
 11. `min_line` is returned as the raw detected edge for the image, along with the unselected edges corresponding to the `qs`, and the `minz_line` for comparison.